Align CustomersDot Orders with Zuora Orders

 As the list of goals above shows, there are a good number of desired outcomes we would like to see at the end of implementation.
 To reach these goals, we will break this work up into smaller iterations.

-1. Phase one: Build Zuora Subscription Cache Models
+1. Phase one: Build models for Zuora subscriptions local copy

-The first iteration focuses on creating the foundation for the local cache for Zuora Subscription objects, including Rate Plans, Rate Plan Charges, and Rate Plan Charge Tiers, in CustomersDot.
-This involves creating the database tables and models for the cache resources.
+The first iteration focuses on creating the foundation for the local copy for Zuora Subscription objects, including Rate Plans, Rate Plan Charges, and Rate Plan Charge Tiers, in CustomersDot.
+This involves creating the database tables and models for the local copy of resources.

 Phase 1: Build Zuora Cache Models (&11751)